meirisoda/obsidian/School_Fall2023/PSCL389/Group Project/Reading Notes.md

 #### Results
 Buyers and nonbuyers were quite similar in their present happines but there were significant differences in past and future happiness.
 Lottery winners: future > past
-	Because in contrast to their big winner's life, their past seems unhappy.
+	Because in contrast to their big winner's life, their past seems unhappy in comparison.
 Control: past > future